JANUARY

 International Day against Nuclear Tests (A/RES/64/35)

-The International Day against Nuclear Tests is held on August 29th of each year to remind the global community of the ban on nuclear testing that was instituted in 1996.
+The International Day against Nuclear Tests is held on August 29th of each year.
+It reminds the global community of the ban on nuclear testing that was instituted in 1996.
 While instances of tests have dramatically declined, some countries continue to develop nuclear weapons.
 This event hopes to change that.

 International Day of the Victims of Enforced Disappearances (A/RES/65/209)

-Enforced disappearances is a tactic used to subjugate peoples and put communities in fear and involves kidnapping individuals who speak out against oppression and other injustices.
-On August 30th, the United Nations remembers those who have been victims of this violation of human rights and calls for these practices to be abolished worldwide through the International Day of the Victims of Enforced Disappearances.
+People who speak out against oppression and injustice are often victims of enforced disappearances.
+On August 30th, the United Nations remembers those who have been victims of this human rights violation.
+The day also calls for these practices to be abolished worldwide.

 SEPTEMBER